kojibai/klok/README.md

 🌐 https://kaiklok.com
 🪐 https://maturah.com

-The Kai-Klock marks the end of artificial time.
+The Kai-Klok marks the end of artificial time.
 If you remember… this is for you.

 ---